 Running a spaza shop is about more than selling bread, milk, and airtime.
 For many South Africans, these little shops are lifelines.
 They keep the community stocked up, they create jobs, and they give families a way to earn an income close to home.

-But here’s the thing: while most spaza shops start informally, there comes a point where going official just makes sense.
+But the thing is, while most spaza shops start informally, there comes a point where going official just makes sense.
 It’s not only about ticking boxes.
 It’s about unlocking doors.
 Registration tells your customers, suppliers, and even the bank that you’re serious about business.
 It also gives you the protection you might need one day if things don’t go as planned.

 If you’ve been wondering how to register your spaza shop in South Africa, you’re in the right place.
 Let’s walk through it step by step and get your shop set up for growth.